Skip to main content

 Photographer

-Collective Licensing explained
+Collective licensing explained

 DACS ensures that artists, illustrators, and visual creators are fairly compensated through collective licensing schemes like Payback and Overseas Public Lending Right (PLR), which cover the use of works in books, magazines, TV broadcasts, and library lending In Germany and the Netherlands.